 There was transitional protection up until 31 March 2020 for existing recipients of Healthy Start Vouchers where a child was over 2 years old at the time of application.
 This transitional protection gave the child Best Start Foods payments up until their 4th birthday as long as the client was in receipt of a qualifying benefit.
-Healthy Start Vouchers, which are administered by the Department for Health and Social Care, are no longer available to Scottish recipients from 31 March 2020 when the UK Scheme was revoked in Scotland.
+Healthy Start Vouchers, which are administered by the Department for Health and Social Care, were no longer available to Scottish recipients after 31 March 2020 when the UK Scheme was revoked in Scotland.
+Regulations to increase Best Start Foods payments from £4.25 per week to £4.50 per week came into force from 1 August 2021.